All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Tirzepatide is the active ingredient in both Zepbound (weight loss) and Mounjaro (type 2 diabetes).
 Compounded versions may carry additional risks related to formulation variability.

 Tirzepatide is a first-in-class dual GIP/GLP-1 receptor agonist developed by Eli Lilly.
-It is the active ingredient in two brand-name medications: Zepbound (FDA-approved for chronic weight management) and Mounjaro (FDA-approved for type 2 diabetes).
+It's the active ingredient in two brand-name medications: Zepbound (FDA-approved for chronic weight management) and Mounjaro (FDA-approved for type 2 diabetes).
 The side effect profile is the same regardless of which brand you use, because the drug itself is identical.

 Compounded tirzepatide, which has become available through 503A and 503B pharmacies, contains the same active molecule but may differ in formulation, purity, and delivery mechanism.